 They had a close relationship of affection with their father and his rapid death would have been horrifying to ones so young.
 They were personally present at the scene and had endured a sudden and unexpected shock to their nervous systems.
 Their father’s collapse was said to be the first manifestation of the alleged clinical negligence and the 14-month lapse of time was not fatal to their claim.

 The Court acknowledged that the father’s death could not be viewed as an ‘accident’ in the ordinary sense.
 Claims in respect of psychiatric injuries sustained months or years after a negligent act or omission might also be considered undesirable.
 However, it rejected arguments that enabling the children to pursue their case would open the floodgates to an unacceptable number of similar claims.

-If you or someone you know has been a victim of medical negligence then contact us today online or call us on 0800 3 10 11 12.
+If you or someone you know has been a victim of medical negligence then contact us today online.